When is the best time to climb the Sydney Harbour Bridge & is it worth it?

 Hopefully, these answers will help you make the right decision for you.
 If you have decided not to climb, take a read of my article on the Sydney Harbour Bridge Pylon Lookout.
 While it’s not the actual bridge arch, you are about halfway up and it’s the perfect vantage point for watching your braver (or richer) friends make the climb.

-How to walk across the Sydney Harbour Bridge if you feel the Bridge climb is not right for you.
+Discover how to walk across the Sydney Harbour Bridge footpath if you feel the Bridge climb is not right for you.

 Have questions about things to see and do in Sydney?